Fourier-transform ion cyclotron resonance: Applications

 Fourier-transform ion cyclotron resonance (FTICR) mass spectrometry is a high-resolution technique that can be used to determine masses with high accuracy.
 Many applications of FTICR-MS use this mass accuracy to help determine the composition of molecules based on accurate mass.
 This is possible due to the mass defect of the elements.
 FTICR-MS is able to achieve higher levels of mass accuracy than other forms of mass spectrometer, in part, because a superconducting magnet is much more stable than radio-frequency (RF) voltage.

 Another place that FTICR-MS is useful is in dealing with complex mixtures, such as biomass or waste liquefaction products, since the resolution (narrow peak width) allows the signals of two ions with similar mass-to-charge ratios (m/z) to be detected as distinct ions.
 This high resolution is also useful in studying large macromolecules such as proteins with multiple charges, which can be produced by electrospray ionization.
 For example, attomole level of detection of two peptides has been reported.
 These large molecules contain a distribution of isotopes that produce a series of isotopic peaks.
 Because the isotopic peaks are close to each other on the m/z axis, due to the multiple charges, the high resolving power of the FTICR is extremely useful.
 FTICR-MS is very useful in other studies of proteomics as well.
 It achieves exceptional resolution in both top-down and bottom-up proteomics.
 Electron-capture dissociation (ECD), collisional-induced dissociation (CID), and infrared multiphoton dissociation (IRMPD) are all utilized to produce fragment spectra in tandem mass spectrometry experiments.
 Although CID and IRMPD use vibrational excitation to further dissociate peptides by breaking the backbone amide linkages, which are typically low in energy and weak, CID and IRMPD may also cause dissociation of post-translational modifications.
 ECD, on the other hand, allows specific modifications to be preserved.
 This is quite useful in analyzing phosphorylation states, O- or N-linked glycosylation, and sulfating.

+FTICR-MS are also applied increasingly in study of fusion plasma, which is primarily made up of hydrogen and helium between masses 2-4.
+FTICR-MS resolution scales inversely with particle mass, meaning that even a rugged mass spectrometer can achieve very high accuracy at these low masses.
+While many FTICRs employ superconducting magnets to reach 7-21 T field strengths and extreme resolutions, permanent magnet FTICRs on the order of 1 T field strengths still provide plentiful resolution for fusion applications while shrinking costs and cooling infrastructure.